 Only 1% of buildings are renovated each year.
 If we want to change energy performance and CO2 emissions, those numbers need to change.
 Legacy IT, integration costs, and overloaded automation engineers constrain the property management industry's impact.

-Here is a quick overview of how to choose the Box or Hub according to your technical needs.
+Here is a quick overview of how to choose the Tower or the Bridge according to your technical needs.

 Why do we need to popularize BMS?